opencontainers/distribution-spec/spec.md

 The tags MUST be in lexical order.

 When using the `last` query parameter, the `n` parameter is OPTIONAL.

+When `n` is zero, this endpoint MUST return an empty list, and MUST NOT include a `Link` header.
+This is useful for cheaply testing the existence of a repository.

 ##### Listing Referrers